fsvreddit/image-moderator/README.md

 You can also set the app up to proactively check new posts, or posts approved out of the modqueue.
 However, this can use a lot of API resource, particularly on busier subreddits.

 Consider setting a suitable account age and karma threshold to restrict this feature to accounts who are more likely to break rules.
+Posts from moderators will never be checked, and by default content from approved users will not be checked (but this can be changed).

 If an image is detected as AI, a report like this will be made: